 Biology

 Cyclamen mites use their piercing-sucking mouthparts to feed on plant material.
-Symptoms of infestation can be found throughout the plant.
+These mites usually established in folded, tiny, developing leaves close to the crown of the plant.
+When large populations are established, cyclamen mites can be found feeding on young unfolded leaves.
+However, symptoms of infestation can be found throughout the plant.
 Infested leaves will appear stunted and crumpled, flowers will wither, and fruit will be shrunken with protruding seeds.
-By the time these symptoms appear, it is too late to limit damage, so cyclamen mites must be managed with the mindset of prevention.
+By the time these symptoms appear in spring, it is too late to limit damage, so cyclamen mites must be managed with the mindset of prevention.
 Treatments should be applied when 1 leaf in 10 shows cyclamen mite infestation.

 Management Options